 2D Face Alignment.
-2D Face Alignment [28], [29] can be cast as a regression problem where 2D landmark locations are regressed directly [30].
-For large-pose or occluded faces, strong priors of 3DMM face shape have been shown to be beneficial [31].
-Hence, there is increasing attention in conducting face alignment by fitting a 3D face model to a single 2D image [32]-[38].
+2D Face Alignment [27], [28] can be cast as a regression problem where 2D landmark locations are regressed directly [29].
+For large-pose or occluded faces, strong priors of 3DMM face shape have been shown to be beneficial [30].
+Hence, there is increasing attention in conducting face alignment by fitting a 3D face model to a single 2D image [31]-[36].
 Among the prior works, iterative approaches with cascade of regressors tend to be preferred.
-At each cascade, there is a single [31], [39] or even two regressors [40] used to improve its prediction.
-Recently, Jourabloo and Liu [37] propose a CNN architecture that enables the end-to-end training ability of their network cascade.
+At each cascade, there is a single [30], [37] or even two regressors [38] used to improve its prediction.
+Recently, Jourabloo and Liu [35] propose a CNN architecture that enables the end-to-end training ability of their network cascade.
 Contrasted to aforementioned works that use a fixed 3DMM model, our model and model fitting are learned jointly.
-This results in a more powerful model: a single-pass encoder, which is learned jointly with the model, achieves state-of-the-art face alignment performance on AFLW2000 [33] benchmark dataset.
+This results in a more powerful model: a single-pass encoder, which is learned jointly with the model, achieves state-of-the-art face alignment performance on AFLW2000 [32] benchmark dataset (see Tab.
+5)

 3D Face Reconstruction.
-Face reconstruction creates a 3D face model from an image collection [41], [42] or even with a single image [43], [44].
+Face reconstruction creates a 3D face model from an image collection [39], [40] or even with a single image [41], [42].
 This long-standing problem draws a lot of interest because of its wide applications.
 3DMM also demonstrates its strength in face reconstruction, especially in the monocular case.
 This problem is a highly under-constrained, as with a single image, present information about the surface is limited.
-Hence, 3D face reconstruction must rely on prior knowledge like 3DMM [42].
+Hence, 3D face reconstruction must rely on prior knowledge like 3DMM [43].
 Statistical PCA linear 3DMM is the most commonly used approach.
-Besides 3DMM fitting methods [45]-[50], recently, Richardson et al. [51] design a refinement network that adds facial details on top of the 3DMM-based geometry.
+Besides 3DMM fitting methods [44]- [49], recently, Richardson et al. [50] design a refinement network that adds facial details on top of the 3DMM-based geometry.
 However, this approach can only learn 2.5D depth map, which loses the correspondence property of 3DMM.
-The follow up work by Sela et al. [44] try to overcome this weakness by learning a correspondence map.
+The follow up work by Sela et al. [42] try to overcome this weakness by learning a correspondence map.
 Despite having some impressive reconstruction results, both these methods are limited by training data synthesized from the linear 3DMM model.
 Hence, they fail to handle out-of-subspace variations, e.g., facial hair.

 Unsupervised learning in 3DMM.
 Collecting large-scale 3D scans with detailed labels for learning 3DMM is not an easy task.
-A few work try to use large-scale synthetic data as in [43], [52], but they don't generalize well as there still be a domain gap with real images.
-Tewari et al. [49] is among the first work attempting to learn 3DMM fitting from unlabeled images.
+A few work try to use large-scale synthetic data as in [41], [51], but they don't generalize well as there still be a domain gap with real images.
+Tewari et al. [48] is among the first work attempting to learn 3DMM fitting from unlabeled images.
 They use an unsupervised loss which compares projected textured face mesh with the original image itself.
 The sparse landmark alignment is also used as an auxiliary loss.
-Genova et al. [53] further improve this approach by comparing reconstructed images and original input using higher-level features from a pretrained face recognition network.
+Genova et al. [52] further improve this approach by comparing reconstructed images and original input using higher-level features from a pretrained face recognition network.
 Compared to these work, our work has a different objective of learning a nonlinear 3DMM.